Young musicians thrive in Concertino as they excel to the next level of musicianship and build confidence in a supportive setting with their peers.

 Concertino performed at GTCYS’ Spring Festival at Orchestra Hall, Minneapolis, on Sunday, May 8, 2016.
 Listen to a sample of their performance of their live performance at that concert of Mazurka from Swan Lake by Piotr Ilyich Tchaikovsky (arr.
 Arthur W. Benoy) here.
 Interested in purchasing the full performance?
 Click here to purchase CDs and MP3s!

 Concertino musicians grow by learning arrangements of classical and popular pieces with key signatures using several sharps and four flats.
-Highlights of Concertino’s spring 2017 repertoire include:
+Highlights of Concertino’s fall 2017 repertoire include:

 GTCYS commits to providing an inspiring and comprehensive musical experience to transform students musically, personally, and socially.
 This means engaging the best conductors and sectional coaches, carefully curating musical selections for the best educational experience, performing in high quality venues, sharing music with diverse audiences, providing clear and consistent communications, promoting a welcoming and supportive environment, and putting students first.